shekharkumar1412-cpu/Numpy/README.md

 # Numpy
-All functions of numpy are documented in this repository
+All important functions/Methods of numpy are documented in this repository Practical implementation along with Detailed Explanation are there in this repository